ms/buildtogether.tech/git-team/index.md

     you are, you probably don't need to be told that, and if you aren't, those two works alone won't change your behavior.
 What *will* is teammates defending the victims of rudeness by telling the offender, "That's not how we speak to each other."
-We'll talk about this more in <span x="fairness"/>.
+We'll talk about this more in
+    <a section="fairness"/>.

 How we <span i="code review!responding to">respond</span> to reviews is just as
 important: